AJGreaves/picflip/testing.md

 The files for jasmine testing picFlip can be found here:
 - HTML page to run jasmine tests from: [jasmine-testing.html](assets/jasmine-testing/jasmine-testing.html)
 - JavaScript specifications (tests): [picflipSpec.js](assets/jasmine-testing/spec/picflipSpec.js)
-- PicFlip! javascript functions to be tested: [game.js](assets/js/game.js)
+- PicFlip!
+JavaScript functions to be tested: [game.js](assets/js/game.js)

 #### How to run jasmine tests